- County Manager

 Accessibility Design Guidelines

 Our website has been designed with the following accessibility guidelines in mind:

-    - We work to comply with Section 508 as well as 2.0 A and AA referring to website accessibility standards.
+- We currently work to comply with Section 508 as well as W3C WCAG 2.0 Level AA referring to website accessibility standards.

 - If you have difficulty accessing the site or have any comments or feedback, please do not hesitate to contact us.
-Any issue with accessibility will be corrected.
+Any issue with accessibility will be corrected within a reasonable timeframe.

 Browser Accessibility Information

 - Microsoft Edge Accessibility Information